Cart 0

 $90.00

-IMPORTED TITLE.
-This product is sourced from overseas.
+IMPORTED TITLE - This product is sourced from overseas.
+Usually ships within 2-3 weeks

 This 3xLP set contains a selection of seven early works by American composer Carl Stone, all previously unpublished except for 'Shing Kee', which appeared on the 1992 New Albion CD release, Mom's.
 Notorious, formerly elusive recordings like 'Sukothai', 'Shibucho', and 'Dong Il Jang' exemplify how Stone masterfully guided his art through the transition period when New Music exited the loft scene of the 1970s for a stab at commercial presence in the 1980s, satisfying both impulses by fusing his compositional ambition with systems of live performance that were simultaneously pop savvy, commercial suicide, and technologically and aesthetically forward thinking.